-45% of respondents state that web chat can be handled over that specific channel more than 90% of the time, with a lower proportion of respondents stating that email or social media service requests can be handled entirely by that channel more than 90% of the time.
+58% of respondents state that web chat can be handled over that specific channel more than 90% of the time, with 45% of respondents stating that email requests can be handled entirely by that channel more than 90% of the time.
+This figure is only 34% for social media.

-25% of respondents state that more than half of their social media requests have to use another channel to resolve them effectively, highlighting the previous finding that customer satisfaction is increasingly affected by whether the customer has to repeat issues across different channels.
+23% of respondents state that more than half of their social media requests have to use another channel to resolve them effectively, highlighting the previous finding that customer satisfaction is increasingly affected by whether the customer has to repeat issues across different channels.
 Omnichannel aims to provide a seamless transition between channels, and is ever more necessary to provide a superior customer experience.

-Figure 120: Email, web chat and social media customer contacts that require the use of another channel to be answered fully
+Figure 128: Email, web chat and social media customer contacts that require the use of another channel to be answered fully